-A) Observation Do the counting as soon as possible after the Petri dishes have been removed from the incubator.
+A) Observation Do the counting as soon as possible after the Petri dishes have been removed from the incubator, as the colours are liable to change on cooling and standing.
 Remove the Petri dishes from the incubator, remove the lid and observe the surface.
+Count only yellow colonies > 1 mm diameter.

-Count allyellow colonies.
-Do not count colonies that are transparent, red or blue.
+Do not count colonies that are transparent, red or any other colour - these bacteria do not ferment lactose and are not Thermotolerant Coliforms.

-Fill the Laboratory Sheet with the colonies counting
+Fill the Laboratory Sheet with the colonies counting.
+Gridded membrane filters permit easier counting, count column by column.

+Fecal coliforms (Brit.: faecal coliforms) are bacteria part of total coliforms and are the only members of this group which can be found in human or animal feces.
+Therefore they can be used as an indicator of fecal contamination of the water and of possible pathogens.
+These coliforms are able to grow at 44°C while it is not possible for other non-fecal strains.
+The main fecal coliform bacteria are Escherichia Coli (E. Coli).
 If the number of colony is to high, it is hard to distinguish the "yellow" thermotolerant coliforms form all other "clear" or 'red/orange" colonies.
 To facilitate the counting filtrate 50 ml of sample instead of 100ml